SBHARGAV2K/Bhargav_Public_Repo/readme.md

 This repository contains my prominent works in the field of Artificial Intelligence, Machine Learning, Data Science, and Python programming.

-The codes in action can be found in my technical blogs online.
-You can find my content and portfolios through the following:-
+You can find my technical content and profile through the following:-

 Medium: https://medium.com/@bhargav.sridhar